Jayancv/PIGenerator/src/templates/prompt_template_save.md

 Add the above code in given sample 'Add DWSIM code here -- Add task specific code here ' Also change file names to relevant task names. 'taskName'

+NOTE : Final output should contain all the code with correction of previous code (Full code).

 ## Answer

 ### Task 1